 Hiring internally or outsourcing your Backoffice operations is on the minds of businesses everywhere.

-How much does an Account Executive earn?
+How much does a Logistics operations executive earn?

 If we break this down further, Americans work an average of around 1,800 hours per year according to a Pew analysis of Labor Department data.
 That puts hourly rates for back office Executive in the United States at $35 an hour for junior executive and for a senior executive role, that increases to $45 an hour.

 These labor costs can quickly get ahead of you as the competitive market dictates the price to hire internally.
 Salaries alone are not the only costs, however.
 Sourcing and recruiting also factor in.

 If you have a small company with fewer than 40 people on board it makes more sense to use the services of external recruiting agencies.
 They usually take between 15-30% success fee of an employee’s annual pay.
 Let’s take the average 20%.

 - Logistics executive — 63,000 / 100 x 20% = $12,600

 - Senior Logistics executive — 81,000 / 100 x 20% = $16,200

 Internal hiring team

 If you want to avoid an external recruitment agency, you can hire in-house recruiters instead.
 The average salary of the HR specialist with all bonuses and commissions is around $70,000 per year.